seldon/scrapy/docs/topics/loaders.rst

     # no need to call footer_loader.load_item()
     loader.load_item()

-You can nest loaders arbitrarily and they work with either xpath or css selectors.
+You can nest loaders arbitrarily and they work with either XPath or CSS selectors.
 As a general guideline, use nested loaders when they make your code simpler but do not go overboard with nesting or your parser can become difficult to read.